 Both manga are dystopic stories centered around pretty boys.
 Both series center around the relationship of two male characters in this setting, though in Inferno that relationship seems much less romantic.
 The atmosphere is the same.

 Two young men fight against a corrupt organization.
 One is ruthless and intelligent, the other is forgiving and kind.
-There is a lot of guns and action mixed with scenes character bonding.
+There is a lot of guns and action mixed with scenes of character bonding.
 Both have a large cast of characters.

 Though the stories in themselves aren't really similar, the main characters cross over nicely.